Documentation Index

 When a candidate The following steps are performed:

-- Files submitted by the student are taken
+• Files submitted by the candidate are taken

-- Files set by the teacher in "Execution files" are taken (this can replace files of student with same name)
+• Files set by the teacher in "Execution files" are taken (this can replace files of candidate with same name)

 Marking programming question